team-nameless/nameless-discord-bot/README.md

 alembic stamp head
 ```

-## Noice, your code is so cool, and I wanna contribute my parts on them
+## Noice, your code is so cool, and I want to contribute!

 See [CONTRIBUTING.md](https://github.com/Lilia-Workshop/nameless/blob/main/CONTRIBUTING.md)

-## Oh look, there are branches
+## Oh look, there are branches!

 - `main`: Stable codes that is ready for production.
 - `feat/{name}`: New features that will be pushed to `main`
 - `fix/{#}` or `fix/{name}`: Bug fixes that will be pushed after passing checks.

 ## Hey!
-I want to throw money at you
+I want to throw money at you!

 - Oh, thank you for your generosity!
 You can look for the sponsor button or some link at the sidebar, any value is
   appreciated.